nightwatchjs/nightwatch-docs/guide/mobile-app-testing/running-tests.md

         // 'chromedriver' binary is required while testing hybrid mobile apps.
         //
         // Set `chromedriverExecutable` to '' to use binary from `chromedriver` NPM package (if installed).
-        // Or, put '--allow-insecure=chromedriver_autodownload' in `cli_args` property of `selenium`
+        // Or,put '--allow-insecure=chromedriver_autodownload' in `cli_args` property of `selenium`
         // config (see 'app' env above) to automatically download the required version of chromedriver
         // (delete `chromedriverExecutable` capability below in that case).
         chromedriverExecutable: '',
         newCommandTimeout: 0,
-        // add device id of the device to run tests on, if multiple devices are online
+        // add device id of the device to run tests on,if multiple devices are online
         // Run command: `$ANDROID_HOME/platform-tools/adb devices` to get all connected devices
         // udid: '',
       }